 Alright so without further ado, I do want to mention our sponsors – the Higher Thought Institute.
 Paul Orman is the CEO of the Higher Thought Institute.
 Thank You to the Higher Thought Institute for providing the CEs, many of the CEs that we are delivering today are because of the Higher Thought Institute.
 Some of you may remember the Summits for Clinical Excellence, probably the best conferences in the country.
 Paul Orman, was the founder of the Summits for Clinical Excellence sold them to Vendome a couple years ago and is now back better than ever producing conferences.
 He had one in Philadelphia last year and one in Chicago this year in April that was postponed because of Covid so we’re so glad to Higher Thought Institute, they will be doing webinars as well.

-Obviously Gateway Foundation, a 50-plus year organization serving the Illinois market and Delaware as well.
+Obviously Gateway Foundation, a 50-plus year organization serving the Illinois market.
 We have 14 sites around Illinois and we are growing.
 We have evidence-based programming with nine core evidence-based practices.
 We serve people men and women, adolescents, we have specialty programming.
 We help people from detox and withdrawal all the way to outpatient, some sober living, obviously residential, POP, PHP, and OP.
 We do have virtual programming as well so we are open for business, we are seeing patients day in and day out.
 A big shout out to our staff who is out there working and helping those patients.
 So appreciate you.

 Obviously Seeking Integrity.
 This new venture Rob Weiss, Dr. Rob Weiss has started really to focus on intimacy disorders.
 He is the, the leader in our field about intimacy disorders, sex addiction, pornography addiction, has written 10 books, an amazing man with with an incredible company that does consulting, that does webinars, that does workshops and in-person workshops, providing treatment for people suffering from intimacy disorders and sex addiction.